jyounus/TiAdwords/README.md

 # TiAdwords

 AdWords SDK for Titanium.
 64bit ready.
+Download compiled module from the dist folder.

 Just a quick wrapper for the latest Google AdWords SDK for iOS (GoogleConversionTrackingSDK-iOS-3.2.0).